Last updated: 2026-04-15

 The 2022 Toyota RAV4 earns an Excellent 80/100 reliability score.
 2022 received a facelift update for the Fifth generation (XA50).

-Its complaint rate (3.6 per 10k sold) sits below the SUV segment average, and most owners report a trouble-free ownership experience.
+At 3.6 per 10,000 vehicles sold, its complaint rate sits below the SUV segment average, and most owners report a trouble-free ownership experience.

 Compared to the 2023 Toyota RAV4, which scored the same.
 See also the 2021 Toyota RAV4 for an earlier comparison.